Queen of the South (TV series): Reception

+Critical response

-Critical responseQueen of the South's first season received mixed to positive feedback from critics.
+Queen of the South's first season received mixed to positive feedback from critics.
 On Rotten Tomatoes, it has a score of 68%, based on 19 reviews, with an average rating of 6.18/10.
 The site's consensus reads: "Queen of the South enlivens an overdone premise with action and narrative vigor—and shows hints of intriguing potential."
 On Metacritic, the first season scored 59 out of 100, based on 16 critics, indicating "mixed or average reviews".